 The Center for Global Initiatives is not bound by these estimates and is often unable to award the full amount of funds requested.
 Awards will be made as a combination of stipends, travel, and travel advances at the discretion of the Center for Global Initiatives and depending on the proposed budget.

-Applications will be evaluated and assigned points in the following areas:
+Applications will be evaluated in the following areas:

 Applicants will receive selection notification within 4 weeks of the deadline via email and/or USPS mail.